Family

 Venues

-The program lists 61 public venues across Seoul (expanded from 25 in 2024, with a 65-venue target by 2030).
+The program lists 61 public venues across Seoul (expanded from 25 in 2024).
 The venues span several categories:

 • Hanok houses (한옥): Traditional Korean wooden architecture.
 Several within Seoul's historic Bukchon and Jongno areas.